 Preventing the loss of critical data

 Due to the high latency of wide area networks, continuous copy uses an asynchronous replication mechanism.
 Asynchronous replication makes some data loss unavoidable if a failure occurs.
 However, some applications may require no data loss.
 To protect these critical updates, an application developer can call the sp_wait_for_database_copy_sync system procedure immediately after committing the transaction.
-Calling sp_wait_for_database_copy_sync blocks the calling thread until the last committed transaction has been replicated to the secondary database.
-The procedure will wait until all queued transactions have been acknowledged by the secondary database. sp_wait_for_database_copy_sync is scoped to a specific continuous copy link.
+Calling sp_wait_for_database_copy_sync blocks the calling thread until the last committed transaction has been transmitted to the secondary database.
+However, it does not wait for the transmitted transactions to be replayed and committed on the secondary. sp_wait_for_database_copy_sync is scoped to a specific continuous copy link.
 Any user with the connection rights to the primary database can call this procedure.

-As discussed previously, Active Geo-Replication can also be managed programmatically using Azure PowerShell and the REST API.
+As discussed previously, auto-failover groups (in-preview) and active geo-replication can also be managed programmatically using Azure PowerShell and the REST API.
 The following tables describe the set of commands available.